howtoedittv/get-url/README.md

 get-url

-Pick your favorite distro(s), sit back, and watch the magic happen as ISOs download in parallel ⚡
+Select one or more distributions, and watch the ISOs download in parallel ⚡

-Need to clear all downloaded ISOs?
+Clear all downloaded ISOs:

 get-url --clear 🧹

-📂 Where the ISOs Go
+📂 Download Location

-All files are stored safely in:
+All downloaded ISO files are stored in:

 ~/.iso

-No more messy downloads folder — everything is tidy and organized! 📦 🐧 Included Distributions
+This ensures a clean and organized workspace for all your Linux ISOs. 📦 🐧 Supported Distributions

 Arch Linux · Debian · Ubuntu · Fedora (Workstation & KDE) · Gentoo · openSUSE · Void Linux · Kali Linux · elementary OS · EndeavourOS

-(Adding new distros is super easy!)
+(Adding additional distributions is straightforward.)
-💡 Why get-url Exists
+💡 Purpose

-Downloading Linux ISOs should be fast, fun, and stress-free. get-url keeps it simple, friendly, and reliable — exactly the way it should be. ✨ ⭐ Contributing
+get-url is intended to provide a fast, reliable, and user-friendly way to manage Linux ISO downloads.

-Found a bug?
-Got a cool idea?
-Want to add a distro?
+It reduces repetitive manual steps and streamlines ISO management for developers, sysadmins, and Linux enthusiasts. ✨ ⭐ Contributing

-Pull requests and suggestions are always welcome! 🛠️
+Contributions are welcome!
-📜 License
+You can submit bug reports, suggest improvements, or add new distributions. 🛠️ 📜 License

-MIT License © 2025 Barry
+MIT License © 2025 howtoedittv